 dogs on leash

-The North Loop Trail is 16 miles up and back that travels to Mount Charleston, the highest summit in southern Nevada.
+Mount Charleston is the highest summit in southern Nevada.
 The hike is all trail (no cross country) and is rated as difficult.
 The hike passes by a 3,000 year old bristlecone pine.
 The trail starts off at an easy grade wandering past ponderosa pine, pinion pine, and mountain mahogany.
 To the east on Angel Peak rests a large, white, ball-shape observatory.
 The trail has a few moderate switchbacks before reaching a plateau at about the 1.25 mile mark.
 Several bristlecone pines are scattered throughout this area indicating you are above 9,000 feet.
 After 12 moderately steep switchbacks, the trail climbs to 10,200 feet.
 It then descends 150 feet over the next 0.33 of a mile.
 Looking west you can see glimpses of Mummy Mountain.
 The limestone cliffs of Mummys Toe are hovering directly in front of the trail.
 Raintree, the giant bristlecone pine, is over 3,000 years old and acts as a dividing point.
 A wooden sign next to Raintree indicates your options and the distances.
 Continue another mile and a half to the junction of Trail Canyon.
 From the junction the North Loop Trail heads NW around Mummy Mountain.
 The grade is moderate as you enter the dead forest.
 This "people-caused fire" in the late 1940s burned more than 500 acres.
 Scattered throughout the dead forest are aspens that turn orange and yellow in the fall.
 Look to the left (south), for a great view of Kyle Canyon; directly in front looms Charleston Peak.
 About a mile from the junction is Cave Springs.
 Water runs into a horse trough and a path goes up to a cave-like overhang above the horse trough.
 The North Loop Trail continues southerly through the dead forest and aspens, as the grade becomes steeper.
 It makes a horseshoe bend and heads NE before switching back and heading west toward the North Rim Ridge.
 A little less than a mile from the horseshoe bend, a series of bluffs to the left of the trail offers great views of Kyle Canyon.
 The aspens disappear up here, since the elevation is more than 10,000 feet.
 The trail flattens as it heads SW around the series of bluffs.
 Charleston Peak goes in and out of view as the trail starts to imitate a roller coaster.
 The trail flattens out again and cuts through a forest of bristlecone pines.
 Three overlooks to the north (right) offer the first views of the Sisters, Macks Peak, and McFarland Peak.
 The third overlook also has a great view of Charleston Peak and Kyle Canyon, making this one of the best views in the Mt.
 Charleston area.
 The trail continues in a SW direction as it winds along the base of cliffs.
 A few short but steep switchbacks bring you to the North Rim Ridge.
 As the final switchback turns to the left, a short path to the right leads to the ridge.
 Plan to spend a few minutes catching your breathe while you take in the fantastic view of all the northern mountains of the Mt.
 Charleston area.
 The trail remains flat as it heads SE below Devils Thumb.
 Mt.
 Charleston comes in and out of view as the trail traverses the rocky ledges.
 Trees are scarce since the elevation is over 11,000 feet.
 The trail heads around a few bluffs; it seems to take forever to arrive at the base of Charleston Peak.
 It makes one switchback and climbs around a final bluff before the near mile-long trek to the peak.
 The last part of the trail is a series of steep switchbacks.
 The grade is 17%.
 It's important to drink plenty of water before and during this section.
 One cause of altitude sickness is a lack of water!
 Congratulations, you're standing, or lying down questioning your sanity, at the highest point in southern Nevada.
 Take a moment to experience the silence, breath the clean air, and be thankful you're in good enough shape to be standing on the peak.
 The peak offers a fantastic 360-degree view of southern Nevada, eastern California, and southern Utah.
 An Army box contains a sign-in book.
 A dug out fort is a favorite resting spot before starting back down.